Hungarian nationality law: Oath of allegiance

 Persons becoming naturalised Hungarian citizens are expected to take an Oath of Allegiance as follows:

 "I swear that I regard Hungary as my country.
 I will be a faithful citizen of the Republic of Hungary.
 I will respect and obey the Constitution and laws of this country.
 I defend my country to the utmost of my strength, I serve it to the best of my abilities.
 So help me God".

 Those who prefer may take an equivalent solemn promise instead of an oath.

 Loss of Hungarian citizenship

 It is not possible for a person to lose Hungarian citizenship involuntarily.
 The exception concerns fraudulent applications for naturalisation (subject to a 20-year time bar after which action cannot be taken).

 A 2019 court case showed that loss of language skill — even if it was at a sufficient level at the time citizenship was granted — is considered by the Hungarian government as a violation of Simplified Naturalisation terms.
 However, the court ruled in favour of the defendant, who was able to retain their citizenship by demonstrating that language skill erodes without the ability to practice.

 Hungarian citizens who hold another nationality and live outside Hungary may renounce their Hungarian citizenship.

-Dual citizenship

-Hungary allows its citizens to hold foreign citizenship in addition to their Hungarian citizenship.
-Some countries, however, do not permit multiple citizenship e.g. adults who acquired Hungarian and Japanese citizenship by birth must declare, to the latter's Ministry of Justice, before turning 22, which citizenship they want to keep.